 - Color – The eye-catching luminescence of the heart-cut makes it a great choice for a colored stone.
 The shape and reflective facets can bring out deep reds, cool blues, or even sparkling yellows.

 - Symmetry – While symmetry is a key component of any engagement ring, it’s particularly important for heart-cut stones.
-A misalignment of symmetry is more noticeable in a heart-cut and can result in the stone looking less like a heart and more like a blob.
+A misalignment of symmetry is more noticeable in a heart-cut engagement ring and can result in the stone looking less like a heart and more like a blob.

 A gorgeous combination of both the oval and marquise cut, a pear-cut stone is currently one of the most popular choices for couples today.
 The pear cut is recognizable by its shape: a rounded bottom and pointed top resembling a teardrop, as well as the fruit it’s named after.

 Those considering a pear shaped engagement ring in a halo setting are often dazzled by the following aspects of this cut:

 - Round-cut style facets – The pear cut glimmers much like the best round-cut diamonds due to its similar faceting structure.

 - Bold statement – Unlike the round cut, a pear-cut diamond offers a more dynamic and bold statement.
 The pear cut is distinctive without being flashy and can be worn in a variety of ways depending on the stone’s placement.

 Choosing your band can be done before or after picking a stone, but the band should work to complement the color, cut, and placement of your stone.

 While the design options are endless, it’s most important to note the most popular materials and colors for halo cut engagement rings:

 - Gold – The most popular choice for band material, gold is highly flexible in terms of styles and colors.
 Take your pick of white, yellow, or rose gold, as well as the karat level.
 Many couples enjoy 10-18K gold bands due to the durability and luminous quality offered.